kbhff/eggplant/CONTRIBUTING.rst

 Use "workon eggplantenv" to activate the eggplan virtual environment, and "deactivate" to exit.

+After installing, you probably want a superuser so you can log in.
+Use ``python manage.py createsuperuser`` to create your first user.

 This will deploy a local SQLite database and run a local webserver.
 If you are completely new to Django and Python, notice that you need `pip <https://pip.pypa.io/en/stable/installing.html>`_, too.